TryGhost/gatsby-source-ghost/README.md

 ```

 `apiUrl`
- The admin or API URL for your Ghost site.
-For Ghost(Pro) customers this is your `.ghost.io` domain.
-For self hosters it is your main domain unless you have a separate `admin` url configured.
-Note that this URL should be served over HTTPS.
+ Ghost admin or API URL - for Ghost(Pro) customers this is your `.ghost.io` domain, for self-hosters it's the domain used to access the admin panel.
+This should be served over https.

 `contentApiKey`
 The "Content API Key" copied from the "Integrations" screen in Ghost Admin.

+If you want to keep these values private (if your site is not public) you can do so using [environment variables](https://www.gatsbyjs.org/docs/environment-variables/).

 ## How to query

 There are 5 node types available from Ghost: Post, Page, Author, Tag, and Settings.

-Documentation for the full set of fields made available for each resource type can be found in the [Content API docs](https://docs.ghost.org/api/content/).
+Documentation for the full set of fields made available for each resource type can be
+found in the [Content API docs](https://docs.ghost.org/api/content/).
 Posts and Pages have the same properties.

-You can query Post nodes created from Ghost like the following:
+**Example Post Query**

 ```
 {